alejo4373/backend-development-bootcamp/session_1.md

 );
 ```

-Lastly we want to express that a business should be associated with a user with by indicating that the `admin_user_id` column in `businesses` refers to the `biz_admin_users.id` column.
-This is called a foreign Key:
+Lastly we want to express the relationship between businesses and administrator users, that is a business should be associated with a bushiness administrator, we do this with by indicating that the `admin_user_id` column in `businesses` refers to the `id` column in table `biz_admin_users`. `admin_user_id` is then known as a Foreign Key:

 ```sql
 ALTER TABLE "businesses" ADD FOREIGN KEY ("admin_user_id") REFERENCES "biz_admin_users" ("id");
 ```

-Conceptually this connects the two tables and will let us get all the businesses a specific user administrates and retrieve the user information associated to a business if we need to among other things.
+Conceptually this connects the two tables and will let us get all the businesses a specific user administrates or retrieve the user information associated to an inactive business for example among other things.

 #### Postgres Data types

 Data in postgres must be organized in tables and we must specify what type of data each colum will hold.
-There are a lot of different data types supported for specif needs some are:
+There are a lot of different data types supported for specific needs some are:

 | Type          | Description                                        |
 | ------------- | -------------------------------------------------- |